 (iii) It must also be liable to be tested with reference to Article 14.

 In the more recent Justice K.S.
-Puttaswamy case or Aadhaar case, the Supreme Court passed a historic judgement that reaffirms the constitutional right to privacy.
+Puttaswamy case or the Aadhaar case, the Supreme Court passed a historic judgment that reaffirms the constitutional right to privacy.
 It was declared that privacy would be an integral component under Part III in the Constitution of India.
 It lays down the fundamental rights which range from equality rights (Articles 14 to 18), freedom of speech and expression (Article 19(1)(a)), freedom of movement (Article 19(1)(d)) and protection of life and personal liberty (Article 21) among other rights.

 Aadhaar Cannot Be Insisted On Services Except Subsidies

-Justice K.S.Puttaswamy(Retd) vs Union Of India & Ors judgement suggests that no person should suffer if they have not enrolled for an Aadhaar Card and not get their entitlements unless they are illegal immigrants.
+Justice K.S.Puttaswamy(Retd) vs Union Of India & Ors judgment suggests that no person should suffer if they have not enrolled for an Aadhaar Card and not get their entitlements unless they are illegal immigrants.
 This paved the way for the Aadhaar Act not to insist on the Aadhaar except for subsidies.

 The deadline for linking Aadhaar to bank accounts and mobile phones by March 31, 2018, has been extended indefinitely by the Supreme Court except for disbursing subsidies.
 The Centre and States cannot insist on Aadhaar for any service which includes the issuance of passports.
-This extension will continue until a final judgement is made.
+This extension will continue until a final judgment is made.

-This judgement has been ordered under the five-judge constitution bench of Chief Justice Dipak Misra and Justices A K Sikri, A M Khanwilkar, D Y Chandrachud and Ashok Bhushan that hear the petitions that challenge the validity of Aadhaar.
+This judgment has been ordered under the five-judge constitution bench of Chief Justice Dipak Misra and Justices A K Sikri, A M Khanwilkar, D Y Chandrachud and Ashok Bhushan that hear the petitions that challenge the validity of Aadhaar.
 This interim order was created on December 15, 2017, that links the services to possession of the unique identity number.

 Aadhaar linkage is exempted from all services except subsidies.
 These services include bank accounts, mobile phones, passport insurance and employee pension.
-As per the judgement, the change in the deadline for Aadhaar linkage “shall apply, besides the schemes of the ministries/departments of the Union government, to all state governments in similar terms”.
+As per the judgment, the change in the deadline for Aadhaar linkage “shall apply, besides the schemes of the ministries/departments of the Union government, to all state governments in similar terms”.

 Senior Advocate Arvind Datar citing as explained to the CJI-headed bench that based on the interim order, the government should not have revoked Vrinda Grover, a lawyer-activist’s Tatkal Passport application.
 Based on the Supreme Court’s interim order, this is a violation of this interim order of insisting on Aadhaar before March 31, 2018.